Oued Guir

 Oued Guir is an intermittent river or wadi that flows through the Drâa-Tafilalet and Oriental regions in southeastern Morocco and Béchar Province in western Algeria.

 Course

 The Oued Guir originates high in the Atlas Mountains 22 km northeast of the town of Gourrama, Drâa-Tafilalet, then flows south to Boudenib and turns east, crossing into Oriental Region.
 Here it meets the Beni Yal and Oued Zelmou and turns south to the border with Algeria.
-After entering Algeria, the river enters the Djorf Torba dam, the continues past Abadla to Igli, where it merges with the Oued Zouzfana to form the Oued Saoura.
+After entering Algeria, the river enters the Djorf Torba dam, then continues past Abadla to Igli, where it merges with the Oued Zouzfana to form the Oued Saoura.